efueger/framework/README.md

-Welcome to an enhanced php 5.5 programming environment that uses events, named arguments and an optional configuration that provides further inversion of control of the core components used in building a web application.
+Welcome to an enhanced php 5.5 programming environment that provides inversion of control of the core components used in building a web application and their behaviours.

 * Configuration
 * Controller Dispatch